 So why is Clubhouse recording your talks?
 What do they do with your conversations?

-There’s a huge privacy / GDPR issue with Clubhouse.
+There’s a considerable privacy / GDPR issue with Clubhouse.
 Users can not delete conversations that Clubhouse recorded.
 And users can not even delete their own accounts.
 Help

-Just take a good look at the Clubhouse privacy terms of use and its privacy statement.
-They say they are deleting conversations after a while.
+Please take a good look at the Clubhouse privacy terms of use and privacy statement.
+They say they delete conversations after a while.
 Maybe you should check it first?

 Software_is_(ch)eating_the_world_marketing_innovation_keynote_speaker_Igor_Beuker

 I wrote about the dangers to society during the Facebook Cambridge Analytica scandal.
-Leaking political preferences of people to shady regimes and dictators?
+Leaking people’s political preferences to shady regimes and dictators?
 That’s dangerous!

 And Zuckerberg and his team seem to be repeat offenders.
 Myanmar?
 Facebook also sided with Turkey’s government demands.

 I’m not saying Clubhouse has terrible intentions or ethics.
-But they could easily be sharing our conversations with i.e., China or Russia.
+But they could easily share our conversations with, i.e., China or Russia.
 More about that in this piece from Inc.

 What I’ve learned during the global pandemic?
 Data don’t lie; politicians and leaders often do.